 Here’s the deal with organic diced tomatoes, I can make spaghetti sauce, add a can to my vegetables whether fresh or frozen.
 I can make soups and all kinds of chili.
 This is definitely a staple for me.

-I love chestnuts, green beans, diced beets.
-I prefer fresh vegetables, but sometimes I have to throw a dinner together in ten minutes, these work!
+I love chestnuts, green beans, and diced beets.
+You probably prefer fresh vegetables as I do, but sometimes I have to throw dinner together in ten minutes, these work!